django-getpaid/django-plans/docs/source/index.rst

-.. django-plans documentation master file, created by sphinx-quickstart on Fri Mar  9 14:47:25 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to django-plans's documentation!
 ========================================
 Django-plans is a pluggable app for managing pricing plans with quotas and accounts expiration.

 Contents:
 ---------